\

 In Africa, many of the combatants were children.

 The seeds to Sierra Leone’s civil war stem from the patronage and corruption that became the focal point of the country’s disillusioned people in the first decades after independence.
-For almost two decades, the All People’s Congress (APC) repressed its opponents, conducted fraudulent elections, and fostered a culture of corruption and impunity.
+For almost two decades, the All People’s Congress (APC) repressed its opponents, conducted fraudulent elections, and fostered a culture of corruption and impunity.2 In Mauro’s seminal work on corruption, he measured the cost in terms of economic growth3.
+In Sierra Leone, it cost much more.

 Student disaffection over this state of affairs and over repressive government actions gave rise to the Revolutionary United Front (RUF).
 Radical college student leaders helped recruit Foday Sankoh and other Sierra Leoneans for military training in Benghazi, Libya, for an armed revolution against the APC regime in 1987.
 By 1989, the students had completely abandoned their revolutionary project, but they had laid the foundation for a brutal civil war that would bleed Sierra Leone for a decade.
 Sankoh and two other Libyan trainees, Abu Kanu and Rashid Mansaray, would eventually link up with Charles Taylor, head of the National Patriotic Front of Liberia (NPFL), whom they had met in Libya in 1988.
 Taylor had started his own revolution against Samuel Doe’s regime in Liberia in 1989.
-That war-ravaged nation gave Sankoh and his comrades a fertile recruiting ground and a launching pad for their war in Sierra Leone.
+That war-ravaged nation gave Sankoh and his comrades a fertile recruiting ground and a launching pad for their war in Sierra Leone.4

 Sierra Leone’s resource curse exacerbated the problems.
-Taylor and the RUF pillaged natural resources, particularly diamonds (
+Taylor and the RUF pillaged natural resources, particularly diamonds (blood diamonds), transforming the RUF into a transnational criminal enterprise.

 In Sierra Leone, an estimated 5,000 under-age combatants were forced or volunteered into various armed factions.
-Many were provided with drugs such as marijuana and cocaine and forced or encouraged to take part in atrocities.
+Many were provided with drugs such as marijuana and cocaine and forced or encouraged to take part in atrocities.6 Amputation was a favored terrorism technique particularly during elections.
+Stable government was an existential threat to the RUF, and voters’ inked fingers marked them as RUF targets.

 ''Then I was amputated and the man told me to go to Tejan Kabbah,'' a voter recalled, mentioning the name of the President who was elected to office in 1996. ''These hands I used to vote for Tejan Kabbah.
-So I will never vote for him, no more again.''
+So I will never vote for him, no more again.''7

 Neither Kabbah’s government nor the RUF gave any real commitment to the Abidjan Peace Agreement, signed in November 1996.

-oldier by day, rebel by night) activities, colluding with the RUF, and the army’s undisguised opposition to democratic elections and civilian rule.
+The public had developed a deep distrust of the army because of its “sobel” (soldier by day, rebel by night) activities, colluding with the RUF, and the army’s undisguised opposition to democratic elections and civilian rule.

 The mistrust was not unwarranted.
 On May 25, 1997, a group of disgruntled soldiers freed Major Johnny Paul Koroma, who been imprisoned for treasonable offenses, and staged a military coup, forcing the Kabbah government and thousands of Sierra Leoneans into exile in neighboring Guinea.